-The limited HSC program requires that candidates attempt at least five and not more than nine units from Board-developed courses including at least one unit of English.
+To be eligible for a limited HSC candidates must attempt at least five and not more than nine units from Board-developed courses including at least two units of English.
 All units must be attempted at one sitting.
 There is no restriction on the number of units that may be counted from any one subject.
 Performance will be measured by the aggregate of marks in five units, made up of the best four units plus one unit of English.